 # There Will Be Composer

-project.yaml has changed, it will ensure that the versions of Craft and plugins described in the file are compatible with what’s actually installed.
+When Craft detects project config has changed, it will ensure the YAML’s Craft and plugin versions are compatible with what’s actually installed.

-If there’s a discrepancy, you will need to fix that before Craft can begin syncing the file’s changes into the loaded project config.
+If there’s a discrepancy, you’ll need to fix that before Craft can begin syncing the file’s changes into the loaded project config.
 The only practical way to do that is by running

 composer install, as access to the control panel will be denied until the discrepancy is resolved.

-Some of your system components may have required sensitive information in their settings, such as:
+Some of your system components may require sensitive information in their settings, such as:

 - a Gmail/SMTP password in your email settings